 Interac e-Transfers are an increasingly popular way to transfer funds for both personal and business members.
 Unfortunately, as e-Transfers grow in popularity, they become an increasingly appealing target for cyber-criminals looking to intercept funds.

-At Coast Capital, we’re committed to ensuring the security of our systems.
-However, it’s equally important that users of e-Transfer systems ensure email accounts are secure and passwords used to claim and deposit e-Transfers remain confidential and are difficult to guess.
+At Coast Capital, we're committed to ensuring the security of our systems.
+But you have an important role to play in ensuring your email accounts are secure and passwords used to claim and deposit e-Transfers remain confidential and are difficult to guess.

 Knowledge is the best first-line of defence

 For more resources, articles and tips about fraud protection, visit our Help Hub.